luirabideau/luirabideau.github.io/projects/ITM352FinalProject.md

 <div>
   <img src="../img/RyersMainPage.png" class="img-thumbnail" >
 </div>
+Above is a screenshot of the home page.
 <br>
 <b>Ryer Architects</b> is the website I submitted for the final project of ITM352.
 For this project, I worked alone although I did recieve occasional help from the professor, Dr. Port.